apiel/isomor/Readme.md

     ....
 ```

 As you can see, `build:server` need a custom tsconfig file.
 This is because, we need to transpile TypeScript in different way depending if it's running on backend or frontend.
-So a new file `tsconfig.server.json` with the following content:
+Create a new file `tsconfig.server.json` with the following content:

 ```
 {